gbmhunter/blog/content/electronics/components/capacitors/_index.md

 When electrolytic capacitors get old, they can dry out and stop working properly (for example, their capacitance can reduce and/or maximum dielectric voltage drop).
 There are many sources quoting that electrolytic capacitors can be repaired by ramping the voltage slowly up to its full rated voltage.
 It is meant to repair the aluminium oxide dielectric layer.

-{{% figure src="circuit-schematic-showing-how-to-repair-an-electrolytic-capacitor.png" width="300px" caption="Schematic showing how to repair/reform an old electrolytic capacitor.
+{{% figure src="_assets/circuit-schematic-showing-how-to-repair-an-electrolytic-capacitor.png" width="300px" caption="Schematic showing how to repair/reform an old electrolytic capacitor.
 The voltage on the capacitor should slowly rise to the rated voltage." %}}

 This can be done with power supply set the rated voltage and a high-power (e.g. 5W) 30kΩ resistor in series with the capacitor, as shown in the image above.
 Connect the circuit and measure the voltage across the capacitor.
 It should start at 0V and increase as an inverse exponential as the current through the capacitor decreases.
 Wait until the voltage across the capacitor gets above 90% of the rated voltage before disconnecting the circuit, as shown in the image below.
 If the voltage stabilises below 90% of the full-rated voltage, the capacitor is stuffed and can be thrown out.

-{{% figure src="capacitor-voltage-graph-while-charging-through-resistor-for-reforming.png" width="400px" caption="Graph of an electrolytic capacitor charging through a resistor to reform the aluminium oxide.
+{{% figure src="_assets/capacitor-voltage-graph-while-charging-through-resistor-for-reforming.png" width="400px" caption="Graph of an electrolytic capacitor charging through a resistor to reform the aluminium oxide.
 The graph part of the image from http://www.antonine-education.co.uk/Pages/Electronics_2/Timing_Subsystems/RC_Networks/further_page_2.htm." %}}

 ## Energy Loss While Charging A Capacitor

 An interesting phenomenon occurs when charging a capacitor from a fixed voltage source (e.g. battery or power supply).
 Assuming a real-world world situation, there is always going to be some resistance between the voltage source and capacitor. **Exactly the same amount of energy** is dissipated through this resistance as is stored in the capacitor when charging it up to the voltage source voltage `\(V_{cc}\)`.
 It **doesn't matter how large or small** this resistance is!
 The resistance could just be the ESR of the capacitor, or it could be a dedicated resistor placed in series to limit the inrush current.

-Here is an example schematic:
+{{% ref "fig-energy-loss-while-charging-a-capacitor-schematic" %}} shows an example schematic.

-{{% figure src="energy-loss-while-charging-a-capacitor-schematic.png" width="600px" caption="A schematic showing the basic circuit while charging a capacitor, highlighting the energy lost in the series resistance." %}}
+{{% figure ref="fig-energy-loss-while-charging-a-capacitor-schematic" src="_assets/energy-loss-while-charging-a-capacitor-schematic.webp" width="600px" caption="A schematic showing the basic circuit while charging a capacitor, highlighting the energy lost in the series resistance." %}}

 This quite significant and fixed energy loss has implications when it comes to charging caps in low-power circuits (e.g. running of a battery), and sizing resistors (including NTC thermistors) for limiting the inrush current to capacitors, normally as part of the front end to a power supply or motor driver.

+{{% aside type="tip" %}}
+Luckily, losing half the energy in the series resistance only applies to charging a capacitor from a fixed voltage source with no other components.
+If you charge a cap with a variable voltage source or by also using inductance you can significantly reduce energy losses!
+{{% /aside %}}

 ### The Proof